-Each trade partner must have a designated safety representative that meets both of the following requirements:
+Each trade partner must have a designated Superintendent/Foreman and Competent Person that meet the following requirements:

-- Minimum of five years of verifiable experience in the work scope that the Safety Representative will be overseeing (i.e. excavation, electrical or masonry etc.) This means, for example in fire protection, installing sprinkler pipe, sprinkler heads, risers, valves, etc. - actual construction work.
-Office manager type work, site administrative type work or other non-direct construction work does not meet the experience requirement. - Documentation of completion of the "OSHA 30" hour course specific to the construction industry.
+Minimum of five years of verifiable experience in the work scope that the Safety Representative will be overseeing (i.e., excavation, electrical or masonry etc.) This means, for example in fire protection, installing sprinkler pipe, sprinkler heads, risers, valves, etc. - actual construction work.
+Office manager type work, site administrative type work or other non-direct construction work does not meet the experience requirement.

-A copy of the Safety Representative's credentials must be provided with the Safety Submittal Package and maintained on file in each trade partner's safety file.
+A copy of the Superintendent/Foreman and Competent Person's credentials must be provided if requested and maintained on file in each trade partner's safety file.

-Safety Representative Responsibilities
+Safety Responsibilities

-Each trade partner's Safety Representative, Project Manager and Superintendent shall attend a Pre-Construction meeting with Flintco, LLC prior to that trade partner's scope of work beginning on the project.
+Each trade partner's Competent Person, Project Manager and Superintendent shall attend a Pre-Construction meeting with Flintco, LLC prior to that trade partner's scope of work beginning on the project.

 The Flintco, LLC Project Safety Coordinator and/or Superintendent will schedule and chair a monthly Safety Committee Meeting.
 Each trade partner's safety representative is required to attend the monthly Safety Committee Meeting.
+Each trade partner's "recordkeeping and files" as outlined in the above subsection shall be accurately maintained by each trade partner's onsite Superintendent/ Foreman and Competent Person.